Pallav64/Towards-Large-Scale-Deterministic-IP-Networking-Implementation/README.md

   - `node2`: Second node ID in the undirected link
   - `delay`: Propagation delay in milliseconds
   - `bandwidth`: Bandwidth in Mbps
-- `queuing_delays`: Dictionary mapping node IDs to their queuing delays in milliseconds
-  - Each node ID is assigned a specific queuing delay value

 #### Flows